EmanuelMariusNicu/color-game/README.md

 * easily understand the purpose of the website
 * navigate the website intuitively
 * navigate and interact with the game easily on their phone, tablet or laptop
-* play the game without the use of a mouse
 * have a positive experience and play the game to the end
-* be provided with messages feedback upon game completion
+* be provided with messages feedback upon game completion or incompletion
 * be challenged to take the game again
 * be able to have another go at the game straight away